CLYVR/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > [!NOTE]
 > If the maximum number of calls is set to 0 then the greeting message will not play.
+>
+> External PSTN transfer via Direct Routing is not supported.

 ## Call timeout handling